Rajasekaran85/Python-TIFF-to-OCR-PDF/README.md

 ### Help

-* language will be defined in "lang.ini" file in the same path of input files.
+* language will be defined in "lang.ini" file in the same path of input TIFF files.
 * language code should be three digit iso code
 * Multiple language should be add by separation of "+" symbol. e.g.: eng+dan